 Living with incontinence is a challenge for over 33 million Americans.
 Luckily, the ways to manage and treat urinary or fecal incontinence have grown along with the advances in modern medicine.
 Having a proper skin care routine is an important part of living with incontinence.

 Prolonged exposure to urine on the skin can lead to irritation, chafing, itching, burning, or even serious issues such as dermatitis or skin sores.
 Knowing how to properly care for your skin will help you avoid irritation and live comfortably.
 This article examines the importance of caring for your skin and how to incorporate a skin care routine into your life.

 Because I Want To Protect My Skin

 One of the challenges of living with incontinence is taking care of your skin.
-This is important as the structure, pH, and moisture barrier of the skin is very delicate.
+This is important as the structure, pH, and moisture barrier of the skin are very delicate.
 It’s essential to understand how the skin is designed in order to understand how to best care for it.

 Your Skin’s Structure